Glucagon-like peptide-1 receptor agonists (GLP-1 RAs)

 GLP-1 RAs slow down the damage to your kidneys.
 They:

-- Lower your blood sugar so your kidneys do not need to work as hard.
+• Lower your blood sugar so the filtering units in your kidneys do not become damaged by high glucose (sugar) levels.

 How do GLP-1 RAs work?